appvia/tako/README.md

 ### How can I deploy the app to Kubernetes?

 To deploy your app onto Kubernetes,
-- Ensure you can access a running Kubernetes installation, either locally or remotely.
+- Ensure you can access a running Kubernetes installation, either locally (e.g. [Docker Desktop](https://docs.docker.com/desktop/), [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/), etc...) or remotely.
-- Use `kubectl` to apply the manifests.
+- Use [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) to apply the manifests.

-In this example, we deploy the stage environment:
+In this example, we deploy the `stage` environment:

 ```sh
 kubectl apply -f k8s/stage     # deploys your app with stage settings onto the default namespace